 What Are Cervicogenic Headaches?

-A cervicogenic headache is a secondary headache caused by problems with the bones, nerves or soft tissue in the neck or cervical spine area.
+Cervicogenic headaches are secondary headaches caused by problems with the bones, nerves or soft tissue in the neck or cervical spine area.
 The pain typically starts in the neck and travels up to the head.
 This type of headache can be a debilitating medical condition that seriously impacts your quality of life.
 These headaches can be caused by trauma to the head and neck or osteoarthritis of the cervical spine joints.

 The treatment for cervicogenic headaches differs greatly from that of migraine and tension-type headaches, making accurate diagnosis essential for achieving pain relief and improving quality of life.